Home > 2014

 Following analysis of the social, economic and cultural status of the local people, an action plan has been put together in cooperation with various Ministries including the Ministry of Agriculture, the Environment, Education, Culture and Tourism.
 The objective of the plan is to protect the Asian black bear together with the local people of Bashagard, who will then be able to support their own existence!

-Bears in Mind supported the initial years of the project, during which further research into the ecology, biology and distribution in the black bear population will be conducted.
-This will be done through camera trap images, scats, scrapes and looking for winter dens.
+Bears in Mind supported several consecutive years of the project, during which further research into the ecology, biology and distribution in the black bear population was conducted.
+This was done through camera trap surveys, scats, scrapes and looking for winter dens.
 In order to reduce human-bear conflict, an experiment was done which allowed local people to buy insurance against any damage done by bears to either lifestock or crops.
 In addition, an indepth educational programme has been established, which focuses mainly on the role of the bear within the ecosystem and on the possibility that people can coexist with bears.
 People also learned about overgrazing, erosion, setting up small businesses and establishing a nature area in which they themselves play an important role and which also secures their livelihood.

 Partner: